NAO Robots are at Wellesley Free Library!

-See them dance in the second session of the Robot Dance Contest:
+See them dance in the third session of the Robot Dance Contest:

 NAO robots bring digital literacy to life!
 They are hi-tech ambassadors that welcome everyone to explore the world of STEM by encouraging curiosity, excitement and a passion for figuring out how, why and what if!

-The robots are possible through a generous grant from the Wellesley Free Library Foundation with funds raised at the 2016 Gala.
+The purchase of these unique technology teaching tools was made possible through a generous grant from the Wellesley Free Library Foundation with the funds raised at the 2016 Gala.

 They work when you program them.
 Robots can be programmed with Choregraphe - an easy to learn software application that allows anyone to create complex behaviors without writing a single line of code.